 Lower Chestatee River Takeout, which is across the street from the Dollar General at this address 5019 S. Chestatee Street, Dahlonega, GA 30533.
 We will conduct on land instruction there for several hours and then run our own shuttle to drop off boats at the put in and cars at the takeout.

 WHAT TO BRING AND HOW TO PREPARE

-- We will meet on land for approximately 2 hours before we launch on the water.
+- We will meet on land for approximately 2 hours before we run shuttle and then launch on the water.
 We will take a quick break for lunch together.
 Please bring your lunch and a camp chair.

 - Bring lots of water to stay hydrated all afternoon and feel free to bring snacks that fit in your life jacket.

 - Every participant will be required to wear a US Coast Guard approved Type III life jacket anytime we are within 10 feet of the water or are out on the water.
 There will be no exceptions.